swcarpentry/r-novice-inflammation/_episodes/06-best-practices-R.md

 ---
-layout: page
-title: Programming with R
+title: "Best Practices for Writing R"
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
-subtitle: Best practices for writing R code
+- "Define best formating practices when writing code in R scripts."
-minutes: 30
+- "Synthesize a consistent personal coding style to increase code readability, consistency, and repeatability."
+- "Apply this style to one's own code."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> Define best formating practices when writing code in R scripts;
-> Synthesize a consistent personal coding style to increase code readability, consistency, and repeatability;
-> Apply this style to one's own code

 1. Start your code with an annotated description of what the code does when it is run: